bfeitknecht/vault/sem3/DMath/UE/bf/md/DMath-bf-u11.md

 \end{cases}
 \end{align}
 $$
-sound: no false statement can be proven (by construction)
+sound: no false statement can be proven (by construction) since underlying proof system is sound

-complete: every true statement has a proof
+complete: every true statement has a proof since underlying PS is complete